aaronhma/HackerNews/README.md

 ## About

+> [!WARNING]
+> I'm currently updating this repo with a new way of displaying & fetching stories so your phone won't heat up.

 > [!IMPORTANT]
 > "bark" is a tentative name.
 The software is currently in development and features may break.